-Woodland Grove Care Home is helping tackle loneliness this Christmas Day by opening its doors to welcome isolated members of the community for lunch
+Woodland Grove Care Home in Essex is helping tackle loneliness this Christmas Day by opening its doors to welcome isolated members of the community for lunch

 This Christmas, Woodland Grove is opening its doors to welcome isolated members of the community for Christmas lunch.
 Woodland Grove is asking locals and organisations supporting the town’s older people to nominate individuals who may face spending the festive season alone.